HIPAA And Privacy

 - Service on an ongoing basis as HIPAA compliance counsel

 - Workforce training

 Our HIPAA attorneys counsel providers to determine and ensure compliance with HIPAA and CMIA.
 We also work with providers who are responding to allegations of noncompliance by state and federal regulators.
-We have assisted numerous providers with developing compliant notices and practices in their practices, including government hospitals, physicians, and other medical care providers.
+We have assisted numerous providers in developing compliant notices and practices, including government hospitals, physicians and other medical care providers.